jupyterhub/the-littlest-jupyterhub/docs/tutorials/google.rst

    .. image:: ../images/providers/google/machine-type-advanced.png
       :alt: Select a customized VM size

+   For more guidance on the different options available to you, as well as pricing considerations on Google Cloud, see the `GCP Choosing a VM Guide <https://cloud.google.com/compute/docs/instances/creating-instance-with-custom-machine-type?hl=en_US>`_.

 #.
 Under **Boot Disk**, click the **Change** button.
 This lets us change the
    operating system and the size of your disk.